Parthmishra163/Swiggy-Multilingual/README.md

-UI/UX for the Swiggy multilingual option in the website. he Link of the figma is in the Figma Link file
+UI/UX for the Swiggy multilingual option in the website.
+The link of the figma is in the Figma Link file